-Several months into the COVID-19 pandemic, masks have become the new normal.
-While wearing a mask when you’re around others is crucial to preventing the spread of the virus, it can take a toll on your skin.
+While wearing a mask is crucial to limiting the spread of COVID-19, it can take a toll on your skin.

 The good news is there are several ways to prevent and treat acne and irritation caused by frequent face masking usage, also known as “maskne.”